facuguini/leathergoods/README.md

 source Environment/linux.sh
 ```
 This line will load the default vars into your environment and create a custom script called ```local_linux.sh```.
 In this new file you must set your specific custom vars.
-After setting the new vars, you need to reload this file.
+After setting up the new vars, you need to reload this file.

 ### Windows
 ```
 .\Environment/windows.ps1
 ```
 This line will load the default vars into your environment and create a custom script called ```local_windows.ps1```.
 In this new file you must set your specific custom vars.
-After setting the new vars, you need to reload this file.
+After setting up the new vars, you need to reload this file.

 ## Available Vars